Monterey County, California: Overview

 For most of the 20th century, Monterey County was a Republican stronghold in presidential elections.
 From 1900 until 1992, the only Democrats to carry the county were Woodrow Wilson, Franklin Roosevelt, and Lyndon Johnson.
-Since 1992, the county has become a Democratic stronghold in Presidential and congressional elections, with George H. W. Bush in 1988 being the last Republican to win Monterey County.
+Since 1992, the county has favored the Democratic Party in Presidential and congressional elections, with George H. W. Bush in 1988 being the last Republican to win Monterey County.

-According to the California Secretary of State, as of April 2008, Monterey County has 147,066 registered voters.
-Of those voters, 72,550 (49.3%) are registered Democratic, 42,744 (29.1%) are registered Republican, 5,488 (3.7%) are registered with other political parties, and 26,284 (17.9%) declined to state a political party.
-Except for Sand City, all of the other cities, towns, and the unincorporated area of Monterey County have more individuals registered with the Democratic Party than the Republican Party.
-In Sand City, the Republicans have the advantage by 1 voter.
+According to the California Secretary of State, as of April 2008, Monterey County had 147,066 registered voters.
+Of those voters, 72,550 (49.3%) were registered Democratic, 42,744 (29.1%) were registered Republican, 5,488 (3.7%) were registered with other political parties, and 26,284 (17.9%) declined to state a political party.
+Except for Sand City, all of the other cities, towns, and the unincorporated area of Monterey County had more individuals registered with the Democratic Party than the Republican Party.
+In Sand City, the Republicans held the advantage by a single voter.

-In August 2018, it adopted a flag designed by a Watsonville resident.
+In August 2018, the county adopted a flag designed by a Watsonville resident.